Local Government Resources Hub

 Elective Pay Overview

-The Elective Pay Overview document provides a comprehensive guide on how local governments from Wisconsin can leverage elective pay tax credits under the Inflation Reduction Act (IRA) for clean energy projects.
+We developed this Elective Pay Overview document with Slipstream.
+It provides a quick-start guide on how local governments from Wisconsin can leverage elective pay tax credits under the Inflation Reduction Act (IRA) for clean energy projects.
 The document includes the eligibility, application steps, and tax credits for renewable energy systems and alternative vehicles.
-It also includes real-world examples from Dane County, City of Sun Prairie, and Village of McFarland, along with other useful resources to streamline the filing process.
+It also links to Wisconsin case studies and other useful resources to streamline the filing process.

 Click Here To View the Document